 In March 2021, UNU-FLORES and Technische Sammlungen Dresden have called on professional and amateur photographers and videographers to advocate for the Resource Nexus and sustainability through a photo and video storytelling contest.
 The very successful competition received over 400 photos and 25 videos submissions from almost 40 countries around the world.

 Shortlisted photos and video will be displayed in the Sustainability Stories – Special Exhibition (Sonderausstellung) from 24 July 2021 to 26 September 2021 which also form part of the 13th Umundu festival symposium.

-Competition prize winners’ photos and videos will be displayed as part of the “Wolke 8.
+Competition prize winners’ photos and videos, including winning submissions, will be displayed as part of the “Wolke 8.
 The Climate and Us” permanent exhibition at Technische Sammlungen Dresden.